 Summer Registration.
 It is the obligation of students to make sure that they take all the core and pre-requisite courses which are offered only during the summer trimester.
 Skipping a summer term might cause disruptive delays toward graduation.

 Estimated Fees

-Room/Board/Personal Living ; Exp enses:

-(Approx. \$1000 /month) \$ 8,000 or more
+(Approx. \$1000/month) \$ 8,000 or more

-Per year
+, Per year

 Textbooks \$ 350 or more

 Per trimester

 Health Insurance \$ 235 or more

 Per trimester

 Other Fees and Expenses